Avoiding CIS Tax Refund Scams

 At RIFT, we've been handling tax refund claims for construction workers as long as we've been around.
 We started up in 1999, and we've always kept on the best of terms with HMRC.
 We'll always make sure you get the refund you're due.
 Crucially, though, we'll never claim for anything you aren't owed.
 That's why we've never had a refund claim rejected by the taxman, and that's why we offer our unique RIFT Guarantee.
 Suppose the sky fell and HMRC ever demanded any of your refund back.
 Our guarantee means we'd pay it ourselves, at no cost to you!

-An average 4-year tax refund claimed through RIFT comes to £2,500.
+An average 4-year tax rebate claimed through RIFT comes to £2,500.
+Use our tax refund calculator to get an instant estimate of how much you could be owed.
 We've got no hidden charges, and don't charge a penny until your refund's been paid.
 Get in touch by phone or email, and we'll make sure the taxman always plays fair with you.